Tools Learn Login Sign up

 How DANE Works

-1. You publish TLSA records in DNSSEC-signed DNS
+You add TLSA records to your DNSSEC-signed DNS zone.

-2. These records contain cryptographic information about your certificate
+These records contain cryptographic information about your certificate.

-3. Sending servers verify your certificate matches what's in DNS
+Sending servers verify your certificate matches what's published in DNS.

-4. Even a valid CA-issued certificate will be rejected if it doesn't match
+Even a valid CA-issued certificate is rejected if it doesn't match the pin.

 DANE TLSA Record